Sharmell: World Wrestling Federation/Entertainment (2001–2002, 2005–2007)

-On the June 11, 2007, episode of RAW, Sullivan and Booker were drafted from Smackdown! to RAW a part of the WWE Draft.
-Booker and Sullivan returned to television, entering a brief feud against John Cena over the WWE Championship.
-Losing a fatal five way match in the Vengeance: Night of Champions, main event.
-Sullivan and Booker then began feuding with Jerry "The King" Lawler, claiming only Booker could be called a king.
-Booker defeated Lawler on the August 6, 2007, episode of RAW.
-At SummerSlam Booker was defeated by a returning Triple H.
+On the June 11, 2007, episode of Raw, Queen Sharmell and King Booker were drafted to the Raw brand as part of the 2007 WWE Draft.
+King Booker and Queen Sharmell returned to television, entering a brief feud against John Cena over the WWE Championship, losing a fatal five way match to Cena (that also involved Bobby Lashley, Mick Foley and Randy Orton) at Vengeance: Night of Champions main event.
+Queen Sharmell and King Booker then began feuding with Jerry "The King" Lawler, claiming only King Booker could be called a king.
+King Booker defeated Lawler on the August 6, 2007, episode of Raw.
+At SummerSlam King Booker was defeated by a returning Triple H.

-Due to conflicts with storylines, issues with overall character direction and burn out, Sullivan and Booker requested and were granted their releases from their contracts by the WWE.
+Due to conflicts with storylines, issues with overall character direction and burn out, Queen Sharmell and King Booker requested and were granted their releases from their contracts by the WWE.

 Total Nonstop Action Wrestling (2007–2009)

 At the 2007 Gensis pay-per-view, Sullivan debuted for Total Nonstop Action Wrestling (TNA) in the main event, as a face, for the TNA World Heavyweight Championship, attacking Karen Angle.
 At the Turning Point pay-per-view, Sullivan accompanied Booker and Kaz to win against Christian Cage and Robert Roode.
 At Final Resolution 2008, Sullivan and Booker T defeated Ms. Brooks and Robert Roode in a mixed tag team match, after Sullivan pinned Brooks.
 After the match, Roode was arguing with Brooks, Sullivan returned to the ring to defend Brooks and stop Roode, only to get hit in the face and kayfabe breaking her jaw.
 Sullivan made her return two months later, at Destination X, coming to the aid of Booker T whipping Payton Banks and Roode.
 The two teams continued to feud until Lockdown, where Sullivan and Booker defeated Banks and Roode in a mixed tag team six sides of steel cage match.